ourlifeloop/marketing/src/cms/training-faqs/how-do-i-change-the-status-on-a-transportation-request.md

 ---
 question: How do I change the status on a Transportation Request?
-answer: >+
+answer: >
   -Select the Transportation tab in the blue panel on the left-hand side.

-  -From your transportation calendar, select the day of the request you would like to change.
-On the far right hand side day view of requests, select the edit button on bottom right hand side of the request that you would like to change the status on.
+  - From your transportation calendar, select the day of the request you would like to change.
+In the day view on the far right-hand side, locate the request and select the edit icon.

-  -Change that Status to the current status this request needs to be at.
+  - Update the status and select the Edit Request button on the bottom right to save.
 isMobile: true
 topics:
   - transportation